influxdata/docs-v2/content/v2.0/cloud/monitor-alert/manage-notification-endpoints/create-notification-endpoints.md

     - For Slack:

         a.
-Create an Incoming WebHook within Slack in order to send notifications to Slack.

-        b.
-Enter the Slack Incoming WebHook URL in the **Slack Incoming WebHook URL** field.
+Create an [Incoming WebHook](https://api.slack.com/incoming-webhooks#posting_with_webhooks) in Slack, and then enter your webHook URL in the **Slack Incoming WebHook URL** field.

-    - For PagerDuty, enter your PagerDuty routing key in the **Routing Key** field.
+    - For PagerDuty, [create a new service](https://support.pagerduty.com/docs/services-and-integrations#section-create-a-new-service), [add an integration for your service](https://support.pagerduty.com/docs/services-and-integrations#section-add-integrations-to-an-existing-service), and then enter the PagerDuty integration key for your new service in the **Routing Key** field.

 6. Click **Create Notification Endpoint**.